Dublin Bus Tours 2019

 - This tour was formerly known as City Sightseeing Dublin, but some of the original buses are still in service.
 Tickets can be presented aboard either type of bus, because Big Bus Tours now operate City Sightseeing Dublin.

-- They're also responsible for the 'See Dublin By Night' double decker tour, which runs every night at 20:00 and 21:30 from April 1st to October 31st (then 19:00 during winter).
+- They're also responsible for the 'See Dublin By Night' double decker tour, which runs every night at 19:00.

 2) 'See Dublin By Night' Bus Tour:

 The popular Dublin Night Bus Tour is a nightlife experience in of itself.
-Not only will you see the sights after dark, but you can join in a traditional sing-along, hear live music, and toast a complimentary shot of Irish whiskey.
+Not only will you see the sights after dark, but you'll receive top tips and hear fascinating stories from a witty live guide.
 It's the perfect prelude to a night on the town.

 - Pricing: Adults from €15.00.